-More embarrassing is our crude understanding of black hole jets (see Figure 7.2) and other feedback mechanisms.
-These extraordinary exhibitions of the power of black holes are moving at nearly the speed of light and involve narrowly collimated outflows whose base has a size comparable to the solar system, while their front reaches scales comparable to the distance between galaxies.
-Unresolved issues are as basic as what jets are made of (whether electrons and protons or electrons and positrons, or primarily electromagnetic fields) and how they are accelerated in the first place.
-Both of these rest critically on the role of the black hole spin in the jet-launching process.
-The bright radiation and powerful jets of AGN can have dramatic feedback effects on the black hole's host galaxy.
+More embarrassing is our crude understanding of black hole jets (see Figure 7.3) and other feedback mechanisms.
+These extraordinary exhibitions of the power of black holes are moving at nearly the speed of light and involve narrowly collimated outflows whose base has a size comparable to the solar system, while their front reaches scales comparable to the distance between galaxies.2 Unresolved issues are as basic as what jets are made of (whether electrons and protons, electrons and positrons, or primarily electromagnetic fields) and how they are accelerated in the first place.
+The answers to these questions depend